 Some XML technologies are complicated as it is the case with XML Schema for instance, some processors have their particularities as in the case of different XSLT processors.
 When you edit documents that are supposed to be public or that are supposed to work no matter what engine they will be used with then it is best to check your file against all the engines your document will be used with.
 The oXygen validation scenarios allow you to specify multiple validations to be performed and choose the engine for each validation.
 Thus you can set for instance any of the processors oXygen has support for XML Schema validation (there are 6 XML Schema processors oXygen supports and others can be added as external processors) when you edit a schema, and oXygen will validate your schema against all in one action, thus you can easily check that your schema will work no matter what processor will be used.

 Imagine you have a set of instance documents and you want to change their schema while making sure they are still valid. oXygen validation scenarios allow you to configure multiple validations, on each instance document and on the schema file and all will be performed in a single action, thus you are sure that the schema is valid and your instances are still valid against the updated schema.

 When you work with modules there is also the use case to re-use them in different contexts. oXygen allows you to validate the module in all the contexts it is used from as the validation scenarios allow setting multiple files for validation.
 Thus you can add there all the master files that use the module and in a single action you check that the module is valid in all contexts it is used from.

 oXygen can be configured to mark validation errors in the edited document as you modify it using the keyboard.
-If you enable the Validate as you type option after the configured delay from the last key typed the validation errors will be highlighted automatically in the editor panel.
+If you select the Enable automatic validation option, after the configured delay from the last key typed, the validation errors will be highlighted automatically.